 It's a problem that daunts even the most seasoned of creative directors: how do you know a good idea when you see one?
 And how do you nurture that idea so that it can achieve its full potential?

-To guide graphic designers through their creative process when it comes to developing a brand, the creative directors from London-based studio SomeOne, Laura Hussey and Rich Rhodes, sit down and walk us through as part of our video series with the agency.
+To guide graphic designers through how to develop a brand, the creative directors from London-based studio SomeOne, Laura Hussey and Rich Rhodes, walk us through their creative process in the video and written steps below.

 01. It should be contagious

-"It's like cayenne pepper: it hits you and then 20 minutes later you can't think of anything else," is Hussey’s analogy.
+When a big idea hits, "it's like cayenne pepper: it hits you and then 20 minutes later you can't think of anything else and it explodes throughout the studio," is Hussey’s analogy.
 "There's a buzz that goes around, everybody cottons on and feels the same thing."
 As it develops, lots of people will start chipping in with ideas.

 02. It could come from anywhere